-POLICY DESCRIPTION STATUS IN 2022 TRAILS PLAN GOAL 3 DEVELOPMENT.
-ESTABLISH GUIDANCE FOR TRAIL DEVELOPMENT AND CONSTRUCTION TO ACHIEVE BEST PRACTICES AND PRUDENT FUNDING MECHANISMS.
-Policy 3.1 New Development.
+POLICY DESCRIPTION STATUS IN 20 GOAL 3 DEVELOPMENT.
+ESTABLISH GUIDANCE FOR TRAIL DEVELOPMENT AND CONSTRUCTION TO ACHIEVE BEST PRACTICES AND PRUDENT FU Policy 3.1 New Development.
 New development of trails will incorporate the recommended goals and policies.
 Development of trails will be at a level appropriate to the surroundings.
-Retained as Best Management Practice.
-Policy 3.2 Evaluation Process.
+Retained as B Policy 3.2 Evaluation Process.
 All projects will be evaluated individually for safety, feasibility, cost analysis, and environmental impact.
-Retained as Best Management Practice.
-Policy 3.3 Trail System Phasing.
+Retained as B Policy 3.3 Trail System Phasing.
 Phasing of trail system improvements will be based on project priority and funding availability.
 Project priority will be based on safety needs, environmental impact, member input, and the ability of the project to add immediate value to the existing trail system.
-This plan recommends implementation of multiple use and designated use trail improvements.
-Recommend prioritizing trail improvements that add immediate value, quality enhancements for both individual user groups and broader multiple use trail system.
+This plan reco designated us improvement for both indiv system.
 Policy 3.4 Construction Best Management Practices.
 Trail and ancillary facility construction will be consistent with best management practices to ensure goals and policies are achieved as well as minimize natural resource and neighbor impacts for the short- and long-term.
-Retained as Best Management Practice.
-Policy 3.5 Project Management Best Practices.
+Retained as B Policy 3.5 Project Management Best Practices.
 Every effort will be made to plan, implement, and execute each project thoroughly.
-Retained as Best Management Practice.
-Policy 3.6 Agency Approval.
+Retained as B Policy 3.6 Agency Approval.
 Trail construction will be compliant with all relative land use and development regulations.
-Retained as Best Management Practice.
-Policy 3.7 Tahoe Donner Association Funding.
+Retained as B Policy 3.7 Tahoe Donner Association Funding.
 Funding will be considered for the development, construction, and maintenance of the trail system.
-Retained as Best Management Practice.
-Policy 3.8 Outside Funding.
+Retained as B Policy 3.8 Outside Funding.
 Federal, State, and private grant funds will be reviewed for the benefit of the trail system.
-Retained as Best Management Practice.
-New Policy Adaptive Management: These recommendations represent the current needs and desires for trail improvements at Tahoe Donner, through adaptive management practices, changing use patterns, and developments will be addressed with ongoing management by Tahoe Donner staff and the TOS Committee.
-Incorporated into new plan.
-GOAL 4 MAINTENANCE.
+Retained as B New Policy Adaptive Management: These recommendations represent the current needs and desires for trail improvements at Tahoe Donner, through adaptive management practices, changing use patterns, and developments will be addressed with ongoing management by Tahoe Donner staff and advice from the TOS Committee.
+Incorporated GOAL 4 MAINTENANCE.
 PROVIDE FOR STANDARDIZATION OF TRAIL SYSTEM MAINTENANCE.
 Policy 4.1 Asset Preservation.
-Tahoe Donner will strive to maintain the trail system, ancillary structures, and the surrounding recreation space for stainability.
-Retained as Best Management Practice.
-Policy 4.2 Regular Maintenance.
+Tahoe Donner will strive to maintain the trail system, ancillary structures, and the surrounding recreation space for sustainability.
+Retained as B Policy 4.2 Regular Maintenance.
 This Plan will serve as strategic guidance for the standard and type of maintenance to occur on the trail system.
-Retained as Best Management Practice.
-Policy 4.3 Inspection.
+Retained as B Policy 4.3 Inspection.
 Regular systematic inspections of the trail system will occur to prevent and mitigate degradation of use, minimize hazards and risk, and promote general trail activity, and feedback through trail presence by staff and the membership.
-Retained as Best Management Practice.
+Retained as B commends implementation of multiple use and use trail improvements.
+Recommend prioritizing trail ents that add immediate value, quality enhancements dividual user groups and broader multiple use trail d into new plan.